 Next, we’ll head downstairs to the Museum Courtyard to talk and create our own collage portraits.
 We’re asking you to identify an object that suggests the spirit of a person who is meaningful to you and that would serve as a focal point of a collage portrait of that person.
 We’d love to hear in the comments below about an object you’d choose and why.
 If you’re coming to the workshop, bring your object to the table!

-We’d be thrilled to share what you’ve made and your thoughts about it, on our Flickr stream and here on the Iris.
+We’d be thrilled to share what you’ve made and your thoughts about it here on the Iris.
 Look for Steve at the photo table.

 Why collage?
 As an activity, it’s a great way to meet people and compare and contrast.
 As an art form, it brings out the beauty in the ordinary.
 And as a process, it has unexpected depths.
 When you make a collage, you find yourself adding and rearranging and reworking until, suddenly, you get stuck.
 Getting unstuck is where the creativity happens.